Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

 "sync" ping
 ===========

 This is an aggregated format that contains information about each sync that occurred during a timeframe.
 It is submitted every 12 hours, and on browser shutdown, but only if the ``syncs`` property would not be empty.
-The ping does not contain the enviroment block, nor the clientId.
+The ping does not contain the environment block, nor the clientId.

 Each item in the ``syncs`` property is generated after a sync is completed, for both successful and failed syncs, and contains measurements pertaining to sync performance and error information.